jaywilson/norm-ai-takehome-fullstack/README.md

 ## Law Server:

 The server implements a simple API to query laws from GoT.
-You can start the server with:

 First build the docker image: